What is a Tenant in Common?

 |

-As joint tenants, there is an undivided share in land, so if an owner dies, the surviving owner still owns 100% of the land and beneficial interest.
+As joint tenants, there is an undivided share in land, so if an owner dies, the surviving owner still owns 100% of the land and the beneficial interest.
 This is different for tenants in common.
 Whilst they hold the land as joint tenants on trust, the beneficial interest (the actual value) can be held in shares, which prevents the automatic transfer of ownership upon death.

 What does the law say?